Baju Melayu: Occasions for usage

 The Baju Melayu is commonly worn by Malay men in Southeast Asia during major Islamic festival celebrations like Eid ul-Fitr, Eid al-Adha and Islamic New Year, particularly in countries with significant Malay populations; Brunei, Indonesia, Malaysia, Singapore, Thailand, and Philippines.

 In Brunei and Malaysia where Malays are the dominant ethnicity, Baju Melayu is the national dress for men.
 Day to day usage is maintained in general religious occasions, like visiting mosques or for a religious gathering, or in other social functions like weddings.
 A full Cekak Musang attire in black, worn together with a black songkok and samping embroidered with gold thread, is considered a formal dress.
 It is the national attire required by protocol during official national events, especially highly formal ones like the official celebration of the Yang di-Pertuan Agong or Sultan of Brunei's birthday, the sworn in of a Prime Minister and cabinet members, and the appointment of ambassadors.
 Malaysian ambassadors presenting their credentials to foreign heads of state are also required to wear the black Baju Melayu.
-The white Baju Melayu is worn by the royalties when mourning the passing away of a member of the royal family.
+The white Baju Melayu is worn by the royalties when mourning the death of a member of the royal family.
 In civil service, Baju Melayu is an alternative formal attire to be worn on Fridays or in any highly ceremonial events.
 Some private companies also allowed their male workers to wear Baju Melayu on Fridays, whereas others have it as a policy.
 Baju Melayu is also adopted as the formal uniform for Fridays in both primary and secondary public schools.

 In Indonesia, both the Baju Melayu in both collar styles (and other Malay clothes such as Baju Kurung) is popular in provinces with large Malay populations such as Riau, the Riau Islands, West Kalimantan and a few other provinces mainly in Sumatera and other places where the presence of ethnic Malays are dominant.
 Recently, the Baju Melayu has become more popular and is not only worn at traditional events, but also on informal occasions.
 Government officials in Riau and other places wear them proudly during official events (even national events).
 The Betawi version of Baju Melayu is called Baju Demang, because Betawi are also part of the big Malay tradition, its customs and attire is similar to the Malay.
 Other local indigenous Malay ethnics in Indonesia also have their own style of Baju Melayu probably which have the same similarities such as the usage of the Songkok as the headdress for men and kain samping.